What does really matter in image goal navigation?

 \section{Discussion and conclusion}

-In this paper we have studied the connections between image goal navigation and relative pose estimation.
-We have shown that the success of recent late fusion architectures based on channel stacking can be linked to a simulator setting allowing the agent to slide along walls.
+We have studied image goal navigation and raised questions on agent architecture and whether components dedicated to vision or decision taking should be trained jointly with RL or separately.
+We have shown that the success of recent architectures based on channel stacking can be linked to a simulator setting allowing sliding.
 While agents trained with sliding enabled are known to transfer badly to real environments, where this is not possible, our analysis has shown that capabilities learned with this sliding setting can actually be partially transferred to more realistic environment settings.
 While sliding is a property of agent dynamics and not inherently linked to perception, we have shown that it significantly impacts training of the visual encoders of end-to-end trained agents: \textit{transferring capabilities to the realistic setting only seems to be successful if it also involves transferring the visual encoder weights}.
-We conjecture that training with the realistic setting (sliding disabled) leads to undertraining both the perception module, as the goal is seen more rarely, as well as the rest of the agent, which has a difficulty to cover later portions of the episodes.
+We conjecture that training with the realistic setting leads to undertraining both the perception module, as the goal is seen more rarely, and the rest of the agent, which has a difficulty to cover later portions of the episodes.

 We also compared and analyzed different widely-used architectures: \textit{Late Fusion, ChannelCat, SpaceToDepth} projections and \textit{Cross-attention}.
-We conjecture that \textit{successful architectures require support for early fusion of representations}, allowing to compute correspondences between local parts of images, and we found evidence for this in our experiments: \textit{Late Fusion} generally underperforms.
-As expected, our experiments also found a \textit{correlation between navigation performance and (emerging) relative pose estimation performance}, which we probed with explicit heads.
-Finally, we argue that, up to now and up to our knowledge, there does not seem to exist a simple solution to learn image goal navigation successfully end-to-end with simple relatively low-capacity architectures and without pre-training, which we judge to remain essential for goal oriented navigation.
+Results suggest that \textit{successful architectures require support for early fusion of representations}, allowing to compute correspondences between local parts of images: \textit{Late Fusion} generally underperforms.
+As expected, we also found a \textit{correlation between navigation performance and (emerging) relative pose estimation performance}, which we probed with explicit heads.
+Finally, we argue that, up to our knowledge, there does not seem to exist a simple solution to learn with RL alone image goal navigation end-to-end with simple low-capacity architectures and without pre-training, which we judge to remain essential for goal-oriented navigation.

 { }